MIFIDPRU 8 Disclosure

 Statement of risk appetite

-The Members are responsible for the management of risk within the Firm and their individual responsibilities are clearly defined.
-Senior management report to the Firm’s Members on a frequent basis regarding the Firm’s risks.
-DPI has clearly documented policies and procedures, which are designed to minimise risks to the Firm and all staff are required to confirm that they have read and understood them.
+The ARC and its Chair report to the DPI Members, however the DPI Members are still responsible for the management of risk within the Firm with recommendations from the ARC.
+DPI has clearly documented policies and procedures contained in the Firm’s Compliance Manuals, which are designed to minimise risks to the Firm, the Funds and all staff are required to confirm that they have read and understood them on a regular basis.

 The Firm’s Members have adopted a low-risk appetite at the DPI level by maintaining sufficient own funds and liquid asset positions and balance sheet throughout all market cycles with sufficient liquidity and a robust capital structure.